-Having managed litigation as an in-house litigation counsel, Boris prioritizes swift and cost-effective dispute resolution through early assessment and planning.
-He protects his clients’ interests by avoiding litigation through early dispute resolution efforts, by obtaining full recovery through litigation, and defense of litigated claims through dispositive motions and trial.
+Drawing from his experience as an in-house litigation counsel, Boris places great importance on swift and cost-effective dispute resolution through early assessment and strategic planning.
+He consistently prioritizes his clients’ interests by exploring alternatives to litigation, facilitating early dispute resolution, and securing favorable outcomes through litigation, including dispositive motions and trial advocacy.

 Executive Articles Editor, Brooklyn Journal of International Law

-2022-2023 Best Lawyers in America: Ones to Watch -Commercial Litigation; Litigation – Banking and Finance; Litigation – Labor and Employment*
+Named among Best Lawyers in America®: Ones to Watch for Litigation – Labor and Employment by Best Lawyers (2022-2024)

 *This award is conferred by Best Lawyers.
 A description of the selection methodology can be found at: https://www.bestlawyers.com/methodology.
 No aspect of this advertisement has been approved by the Supreme Court of New Jersey.